-We sell a great variety of drought-tolerant trees that can take the Central Valley heat and will become established to little water once mature.
+We sell a great variety of drought-tolerant trees that can take the Central Valley heat and will become established to less water once mature.
 Let’s explore the many genera suitable for our area.
 Dry years do not have to mean ugly gardens!

 Chilopsis, also named Desert Willow, is native to Southwest desert washes.
 This habitat is a flat area that is dry for long periods, followed by flash flooding (or heavy rains.)
 They are fast-growing at first (about 3′ per year) and then eventually slow to develop the branches and bark.
 Desert Willows will drop their leaves early in fall but hang onto interesting seed pods through the winter.